Introduction to AVL Tree in Data Structure

 There are 4 types of rotations:

-1. Left Rotation: If the addition of a node to the right of the tree makes it imbalance then, in that case, Left Rotation needs to be performed.
+1. Left Rotation: If the addition of a node to the tree’s right makes it imbalance then, in that case, Left Rotation needs to be performed.

 3. Left-Right Rotation: This type of rotation is a combination of the above 2 rotations explained.
 This type of rotation occurs when one element is added to the right subtree of a left tree.